All Resources

 AI has the remarkable capacity to reshape our world, yet this must be balanced with a firm dedication to maintaining data integrity and privacy.
 Ensuring data integrity and privacy in LLMs is crucial for the creation of ethical and responsible AI applications.
 By utilizing DSPM, organizations are equipped to apply best practices in data protection, thereby reducing the dangers of data breaches, unauthorized access, and bias.
 This approach is key to fostering a safe and ethical digital environment as we advance in the LLM era.

-To learn more about DSPM, schedule a demo with one of our experts.
+To learn more about DSPM, request a demo today.

 Yoav Regev has over two decades of experience in the world of cybersecurity, cloud, big data, and machine learning.
 He was the Head of Cyber Department (Colonel) in the Israeli Military Intelligence (Unit 8200) for nearly 25 years.
 Reflecting on this experience, it was clear to him that sensitive data had become the most important asset in the world.
 In the private sector, enterprises that were leveraging data to generate new insights, develop new products, and provide better experiences, were separating themselves from the competition.
 As data becomes more valuable, it becomes a bigger target, and as the amount of sensitive data grows, so does the importance of finding the most effective way to secure it.
 That’s why he co-founded Sentra, together with accomplished co-founders, Asaf Kochan, Ron Reiter, and Yair Cohen.